Anatolian Seljuk architecture: Historical background

 Anatolian Seljuk authority declined after their defeat at the hands of the Mongols in the Battle of Köse Dağ in 1243.
 In eastern Anatolia the Mongol Ilkhanids ruled indirectly through Seljuk vassals at first, before taking direct control after 1308.
 Smaller principalities and emirates emerged locally again, known collectively as the Beyliks.
 Even as the Seljuk empire was weakening in the thirteenth century, their intense building activity did not stop.
 Despite the decline of Seljuk power, the Seljuk tradition of architecture largely persisted and continued to evolve under new rulers and patrons.
 The attachment of a large part of Anatolia to the Ilkhanid Empire may have also renewed artistic connections with Iran, the center of that empire.
 For example, the construction of monumental portals flanked by two minarets is attested in earlier Iranian Seljuk monuments but did not appear in Anatolian Seljuk monuments until after the Mongol conquest.
 In central and eastern Anatolia, under dynasties like the Karamanids and the Eretnids, architecture remained fairly traditional.
 In western Anatolia, Turkish principalities such as Saruhanids, the Beylik of Aydın, and the Menteşe Beylik all existed on the Byzantine frontier in a region with many ancient Greek and Roman monuments.
 As a result, architecture here experimented with both Seljuk elements and Byzantine and Mediterranean traditions.
 One of the local Turkish dynasties, the Ottomans, eventually went on to establish the Ottoman Empire and developed a style of Ottoman architecture.

-Great Seljuk Empire architecture

-Major monuments and building types

-The Seljuks developed their own unique building types such as the caravanserai and the madrasa.
-The most important religious monument from the Great Seljuk period is the Jameh Mosque of Isfahan, which was expanded and modified by various Seljuk patrons in the late 11th century and early 12th century.
-Two major and innovative domed chambers were added to it in the late 11th century.
-Four large iwans were then erected around the courtyard around the early 12th century, giving rise to the four-iwan plan.
-The four-iwan plan revolutionised the form and function of the mosques in the region and introduced new types of buildings involving madrasas and caravanserais which spread through Iran, Anatolia, and Syria.
-Soon after or around the same time as the work in Isfahan, the four-iwan plan appeared in mosques such as the Jameh Mosque of Zavareh (built circa 1135–1136) and the Jameh Mosque of Ardestan (renovated by a Seljuk vizier in 1158–1160).

-Another innovation by the Seljuks was the "kiosk mosque".
-This usually small edifice is characterised by an unusual plan consisting of a domed hall, standing on arches with three open sides giving it the kiosk character.
-Furthermore, the minarets constructed by the Seljuks took a new dimension adopting an Iranian preference of cylindrical form featuring elaborate patterns.
-This style was substantially different from the typical square shaped North African minarets.